mikeoconnor0308/HTMD-Adaptive-OpenMM/README.md

 ```
 ./generateOpenMMEquilibrated.sh
 ```
-The script called the python script `openmm_equilibration.py`, which reads in the starting structures and equilibrates them using the Amber10 forcefield and Amber10 implicit solvent.
+The script calls the python script `openmm_equilibration.py`, which reads in the starting structures and equilibrates them using the Amber10 forcefield and Amber10 implicit solvent.
 This script should be modified as required for particular systems.
+It also copies the files in `generator_stuff`, which include the scripts required for production runs.

 ### Running Adaptive Sampling